singnet/dev-portal/docs/ai-developers/troubleshooting.md

     grpc_pass grpc://reroute_url;
     }}

-The above config works based on the content-type of the request , whenever the grpc-web(dapp) makes a call to nginx, the content-type would be application/grpc-web and this content-type is not been handled by nginx with grpc_pass.
+The above config works based on the content-type of the request.
+Whenever the grpc-web(dapp) makes a call to nginx, the content-type would be application/grpc-web and this content-type is not been handled by nginx with grpc_pass.
 Hence, only those requests with grpc specified  content-type application/grpc+(proto|json|customType) works with grpc_pass while rest of the requests will work with proxy_pass.